alpegon/Gitgamesh/README.md

 The tools is developed using Java (JDK7), Vaadin, Git as files repository and other tools or frameworks.

+# Installation

+The result of the project is a WAR file that can be installed in any application server (as Tomcat or Jetty).
+Copy the WAR file inside the server must be enought to deploy it.
+Check the file 'database.properties' and 'settings.conf' for tunning up the database and application configuration.

+# Compiling
+If you wish to compile the project, it includes all dependencies in the maven file.
+Running a "mvn clean install" must download all dependencies and compile the entire project.
+More information about Maven can be found here: https://maven.apache.org/

 # License

 This project is released under the GNU GPL v3 License.